 Impresario is an evolving interdisciplinary research project exploring the intersection of life-writing studies (in some circles, biography studies) and visual culture (from art history to film, via performance).

-Specifically, I am currently exploring modernism, American art and the hitherto little-documented history of women art dealers promoting contemporary art in the USA in the period 1900–1950.
+Specifically, and presently, I am currently exploring modernism, American art and the hitherto little-documented history of women art dealers promoting contemporary art in the USA in the period 1900–1950.
 However, this website will explore a range of topics outside of that brief.

 A–Z is a list of women dealers operating in the US in the 20th century (with a focus on the period 1900–1950)

 Contact me with the names of dealers you think should be added to this database or ask me questions about those listed in bold.

 JOURNAL is Impresario's magazine or blog.
 I will post book club selections, interviews, profiles, and more.
 I do not aim to provide book “reviews” in any common sense of the word.
 Instead, they are reflections on where these books interact with my research, reading, and the “fields” I operate in.

 Contact me if you would like me to consider reviewing your book, or if you have any engaging ideas for this section as a Guest Editor.

 RESOURCES offers links to online resources on the subjects of the history of collecting, American art, art dealing, and art history.
 This section will also include a reading list.

 Contact me if you have any resources that would be helpful for fellow researchers and those interested in these topics.